lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 mutation functions down to their children.
 This will result in boilerplate and obfuscated code.
 Most importantly, **the shape of your state tree has to match the shape of your UI tree**.
 This constraint makes it difficult to model your application state.
-Most importantly, your state is not always a tree, it is most likely a graph in real life.
+But our state is not always a tree, it is most likely a graph in real life.
 As for our task management application, let's say we want to introduce an admin user who can delete other users' tasks.
 We want to render a `x` next to a task if the current signed-in user is an admin.
 With React's state management API, you will end up passing `isAdmin` down to every single `Task` component!

 # Redux

 The biggest problem Redux (and many Flux libraries) solved is that you can model your application state tree independently from your UI tree.
 With `mapStateToProps` and selectors, you can `connect` a node or multiple nodes of the state tree to a node on your UI tree.
-In addition to that, Redux also enforces a few rules which introduces a bunch of boilerplate but makes your app easier to reason about.
+In addition to that, Redux enforces a few rules which introduces a bunch of boilerplate but makes your app easier to reason about.
 To name a few,

 * `Managed mutations`: All mutations must be requested and it is applied one at a time. -> consistent